Best Electronic drum pad review in 2020

 The 3P comes with four synthesize modes; resonant, subtractive wave types, FM, and ring module.
 It also comes with a six pad channel, which gives you limited hitting areas.

-With proper use, this device can make great music.
+With proper use, this pad can make great sounds.
 Well, I cannot tell what you may prefer between analog and digital synthesis.
 But then, we all may need to avoid a bunch of technical circuitry at some point.

 You will need a headphone input, main left/right output, a kick trigger in, a MIDI in/out, and 12 volts power input.